leonp84/code-institute-project-5/README.md

 # SEO

-During the planning stage of the product, [Wordtracker](https://www.wordtracker.com/) was used to identify some of the most useful and valuable SEO words related to luxury watches, Swiss watches and the four brands of watches that are sold on heritage-company.net.
+During the planning stage of the project, [Wordtracker](https://www.wordtracker.com/) was used to identify some of the most useful and valuable SEO words related to luxury watches, Swiss watches and the four brands of watches that are sold on heritage-company.net.
 These keywords were then incorporated in different parts of the site design, especially page titles, `<h1>` tags, image alt descriptions, meta descriptive tags, and as general keywords throughout the text content of the site (naturally avoiding any semblance of keyword stuffing).

 _Keyword Results courtesy of the free version of Wordtracker_